Pelican Narrows, Saskatchewan

-The community is northwest of the narrows that join Mirond and Pelican Lakes, which lie between the Sturgeon-Weir and Churchill River systems.
+The community is northwest of the Opawikusehikan Narrows that join Mirond and Pelican Lakes, which lie between the Sturgeon-Weir and Churchill River systems.
 Pelican Narrows is the administrative headquarters for the Peter Ballantyne Cree Nation, a member of the Prince Albert Grand Council, and the majority of the townsite is reserve land.
-The community consists of the Northern Village of Pelican Narrows and Pelican Narrows 184B and 206 Indian Reserve.
-Together they formed a population centre of 3,500 people in 2021.
+The community consists of the Northern Village of Pelican Narrows and Pelican Narrows 184B and Pelican Narrows 206 Indian Reserve.
+Together they formed a population centre of about 2,133 people in 2021.

 History

 The Cree settlement dates from at least 1730.
 It was an area of trade for the Hudson's Bay and North West companies.
 In 1874, the Hudson's Bay Company established a permanent post at Pelican Narrows.
 This became a Northern Store in 1987 which remains open to this day.

 Roman Catholic missionaries were traversing the area from the mid-19th century and established a permanent mission in 1878.
 Anglican missionaries arrived in the late 1890s and built a church in 1911.
 Schoolchildren were sent away for a number of years.

 In 1967, an all-weather road was built into the community and other services followed.